chrisxfire/chrisxfire.github.io/content/notes/dotnet/fundamentals/logging.md

 # Message Templates
 - Log APIs use a message template that can contains placeholders for arguments provided.
-- This enables logging providers to imlpement structured (semantic) logging.
+- This enables logging providers to implement structured (semantic) logging.
 - This also allows you to avoid the use of string interpolation which has performance consequences.
 - Documentation: https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line#log-message-template